kfield111/sat_data/README.md

 ## Code of Conduct

 Everyone interacting in the Test project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'jovial-variable-0357'/test/blob/master/CODE_OF_CONDUCT.md).

+## Project Status

+This project is considered to be completed and in inactive maintenance.